ipspace/netlab/docs/module/bgp.md

 All BGP configuration templates include IPv4 and IPv6 address family configuration.
 Both address families are treated identically, allowing you to build IPv4-only, IPv6-only, or dual-stack networks:

 * An address family (IPv4 or IPv6) is enabled within the BGP routing process as soon as the device has at least one interface with an address from that address family.
-* BGP configuration uses separate BGP sessions for IPv4 and IPv6 address families.
+* BGP configuration uses separate BGP sessions for IPv4 and IPv6 address families[^BSESS].
 Create your own configuration templates to enable IPv6 AF over IPv4 BGP sessions or IPv4 AF over IPv6 BGP sessions.
 * Whenever an IBGP neighbor has an IPv4/IPv6 address on its loopback interface, an IBGP sessions is configured between the IPv4/IPv6 addresses, and the IPv4/IPv6 address family is enabled for that session.
 * An EBGP IPv4/IPv6 session is configured whenever a directly-connected router in another AS has an IPv4/IPv6 address on the directly-connected link.